 About God of the Sparrow

 Welcome!
 God of the Sparrow is a blog focused on improvising with the wild, holy mess of prophetic liturgy.
-Here I share liturgical stories of Church of the Pilgrims and elsewhere that involve experimentation, improvisation, acts of resistance and love, bubble machines, and tiaras.
+Here I share liturgical stories that involve experimentation, improvisation, acts of resistance and love, bubble machines, and tiaras.

 WHY GOD OF THE SPARROW?